-- It is for a full-time place from the September following the child's fourth birthday. - - The place may be deferred until later in the school year but not beyond the point at which the child reaches compulsory school age (the term after the fifth birthday).
-This means that parents of a child whose fifth birthday falls between 1 September and 31 March may request that their child is not admitted until later in the school year, but no later than the term after the child's fifth birthday, when s/he reaches compulsory school age.
-For children born between 1 April and 31 August, this is not beyond the beginning of the final term of the school year for which the offer was made.
-Decisions will be made on a case by case basis after liaison between the school and the child's parents. - A child may attend part-time until they reach compulsory school age.
+- It is for a full-time place from the September following the child's fourth birthday. - The place may be deferred until later in the school year, but not beyond the point at which the child reaches compulsory school age (the term after their fifth birthday).
+This means that parent(s)/carer(s) of a child whose fifth birthday falls between 1 September and 31 March may request that their child is not admitted until later in the school year, but no later than the term after the child's fifth birthday, when the child reaches compulsory school age.
+For children born between 1 April and 31 August, this is not beyond the beginning of the final term of the school year for which the offer was made. - Decisions will be made on a case-by-case basis after liaison between the school and the child's parent(s)/ carer(s). - A child may attend school part-time until they reach compulsory school age.

-Education and Health Care Plan
+Education and Health Care Plan:

-Children with an Education and Health Care Plan (EHCP), where the EHCP names Forty Hill CE Primary School, the child will have automatic entry to the school.
+Children with an Education and Health Care Plan (EHCP), where the EHCP names Forty Hill CE Primary School, will have automatic entry to the school.

-ADMISSION CRITERIA FOR THE ACADEMIC YEAR 2023-2024
+ADMISSION CRITERIA FOR THE 2025 ACADEMIC YEAR